 An antihero is a unique personality.
 He is a hero, but he is not.
 It is like having a violent criminal save a girl from committing suicide.
 It is like having an aggressive boss pay for treating an employee’s child who is having cancer.
 You can find plenty of examples of antiheroes in literature.
 They have become particularly popular in the past years.
 You can follow these examples and create an antihero of your own.
 However, originality is everything, so it is better if you try something new.
 Batman is still popular, but who needs another Batman featured in your book?
 Besides, if you simply copy some story, you may face plagiarism allegations.
 This negative popularity will never benefit you.

-At the same time, you shouldn't necessary focus on creating an antihero.
+At the same time, you shouldn’t necessary focus on creating an antihero.
 What matters to you is that your readers should really like your hero.
-No matter if it is a negative or a positive hero, your readers should find something familiar in him.
+No matter if it is a negative or a positive character, the audience should find something familiar in him.
 Creating a superhero is not an end; it is just a means to achieve the desired result.
 You should be able to fascinate your audience.
 You should write a superhero story that will be different from everything your readers have ever had a chance to read.
-No matter if your superhero is positive or negative, it should be likeable.
+No matter if your superhero is positive or negative, they should be likeable.
 Moreover, they should be comic.
-After all, you are writing a comic book, aren't you?
-Storytelling is a hard work, no doubts.
+After all, you are writing a comic book, aren’t you?
+Storytelling is hard work, no doubts.
 However, you can do it.
 You have the talent and skills needed to make it work.
 Create a hero that you like, and it will be a success.
-Besides, don't try to be like many other writers who have created cold, rational and cynical heroes.
+Besides, don’t try to be like many other writers who have created cold, rational and cynical heroes.
 The world is full of cynicism, but you want to be different, and this is also what your hero wants.
 A perfect superhero is the one who defends eternal values and higher ideals.
-You think it is outdated?
-You are wrong.
+In case you think it is outdated, you are wrong.
 People value eternal things.
 They actually miss them.
 So, when you are on your way to writing a perfect superhero story, these values will certainly do their job.

 When you are writing a superhero story, don’t forget about the moral code.
 If you have an antihero, then the moral code will also be different.
 However, it should still be there.
 Many comic books subvert these moral codes because their authors think that they are unimportant.
 Don’t make the same mistake!
 Think twice before you commit the same thing in your superhero book.

 For example, you can review the conflict involving Batman and the Joker.
 If you look at different parts of a superhero story, you will have many questions as to why Batman decides to keep Joker imprisoned instead of simply killing him.
 This happens over and over again.
 Apparently, it is done to keep the story going.
-However, it is also a subversion of Batman's moral code, and it makes the whole story look questionable and ambiguous.
-You don't need the same kind of ambiguity in your own story.
-Your superhero should have a clear moral code, and he should follow them in all situations.
-If your superhero keeps ignoring this moral code like Batman, your readers will gradually lose their interest in your superhero story.
+However, it is also a subversion of Batman’s moral code, and it makes the whole story look questionable and ambiguous.
+You don’t need the same kind of ambiguity in your own story.
+Your superhero should have a clear code of ethics, and he should follow it in all situations.
+If your superhero keeps ignoring this moral code like Batman, your readers will gradually lose interest in your superhero story.
 Your readers expect to see a strong and powerful leader, a fighter, who never betrays his ideals and values.
-This is what you will have to do to produce a likeable story.
+This is what you will have to do to produce a nice story.

 If your superhero can’t solve his own problems, then how can he be in a position to solve the problems of others?
 In the middle of the 1970s when televised superhero stories were still in the state of infancy, directors and producers often made a mistake when they assumed that it would be enough for a superhero to use some sophisticated technology and have the problem go away.
 Most readers want to see a human superhero who resembles themselves, with the exception of the superpowers that he uses to fight the evil forces.

-Don't exaggerate the capacity of your superhero to accomplish unbelievable things.
+Don’t exaggerate the capacity of your superhero to accomplish unbelievable things.
 If you decide that a superhero can invent a talking machine in a glimpse of an eye, then your story is over.
-It doesn't have a plot.
+It doesn’t have a plot.
 It is predictable.
 It is boring.
 Create an atmosphere of struggle.
 Make your superhero look for unusual solutions and fight for the best resources and people as humans do.
 Your readers should be wondering how the superhero of their choice will deal with a problematic situation.
-It should be equally inventive and unexpected.
-It should also match the opportunities offered by the environment in which your superhero exists.
+His or her actions should be equally inventive and unexpected.
+They should also match the opportunities offered by the environment in which your superhero exists.